omkarbihani/BiqBinParallel/README.md

-# BiqBin: A Solver for Max-Cut and Unconstrained Binary QP
+# BiqBin: A Solver for Max-Cut and Unconstrained Binary Quadratic Problem

 **Copyright © 2021 — The BiqBin Project**
 Funded by **FWF (I 3199-N31)** and **ARRS (P2-0162)**